 Before travelling to a new city I do research to see if there are blogs that talk about the gluten-free offerings of that city.
 I also like the Happy Cow application (which was designed for vegan and vegetarian offerings but also has gluten-free as a category).

-Learning about the cuisine of the city and country we are visiting is probably my number 1 tip for seeking out gluten free food while traveling.
+Learning about the cuisine of the city and country we are visiting is probably my number 1 tip for seeking out gluten-free food while travelling.
 This allows for excitement to build around trying foods that are highlights for the cuisine while knowing enough to make good decisions.
-Paired with dietary cards, knowledge about local cuisine is power!
+Paired with dietary cards, knowledge about the local cuisine is power!

 For example, here in Germany if a dish has potatoes (kartoffel) then it is unlikely to also be served with bread (brot).
 I have also found that learning the words for wheat, oats, barley, and rye, in the local language makes it much easier to read labels in the supermarket – although using a translation app can make even that unnecessary!

-See Finding Food while Traveling Food as an Adventure!
+Attitude: Finding Food while Traveling Food is an Adventure!

-It is not always easy to avoid frustration while traveling.
+It is not always easy to avoid frustration while travelling.
 I get it.
-Especially when looking a menu yields only a single option (a plain salad – although in germany that often involves croutons, so no dice).
-But, with a little research, our 5 tips for traveling gluten free and loving life a little willingness to try and some realism, it is absolutely possible to love life while traveling and eating gluten free!
+Especially when looking at a menu yields only a single option (a plain salad – although in Germany that often involves croutons, so no dice).
+But, with a little research, our 5 tips for travelling gluten-free and loving life a little willingness to try and some realism, it is absolutely possible to love life while travelling and eating gluten-free!